 When you look at the engagement levels from Gallup, they're not great.
 But it's only a small sample size really.

 When it comes to measuring engagement levels in your organization, the best method is to ask your employees!
-You can do this through engagement surveys, stay interviews, or just regular, informal conversations.
+You can do this through engagement surveys using employee survey tools, stay interviews, or just regular, informal conversations.

 Here are 8 effective methods to get employee feedback.
-Once spent time gathering feedback, keep employees in the loop with any changes you choose to make (or why you don't).
-Not at least acknowledging any issues that arise from your research is a great way to un-engage people.
+Once you've spent time gathering feedback, keep employees in the loop with any changes you choose to make (or why you don't).

 Also worth checking out: